Coarse and fine geometry of the Thurston metric: Twisting parameter along a Thurston geodesic

-Note that if $\alpha$ is a leaf of $\Lambda(X,Y)$, then it does not have an active interval because its length grows exponentially along $\G(t)$, and the theorem above says that in this case there is a uniformly bounded amount of twisting along $\alpha$.
+Note that if $\alpha$ is a leaf of $\Lambda(X,Y)$, then it does not have an active interval because its length grows exponentially along $\G$, and the theorem above says that in this $d_\alpha(X,Y)$ is uniformly bounded.
 If $\alpha$ crosses a leaf of $\Lambda(X,Y)$, then $d_\alpha(X,Y)$ is large if and only if $\alpha$ gets short along any geodesic from $X$ to $Y$.
 Moreover, the minimum length of $\alpha$ is the same for any geodesic from $X$ to $Y$, up to a multiplicative constant.
-Further, the theorem says that all of the twisting about $\alpha$ occurs in the active interval $[a,b]$ of $\alpha$.
+Further, the theorem says that, essentially, all of the twisting about $\alpha$ occurs in the active interval $[a,b]$ of $\alpha$.

 Before proceeding to the proof of the theorem, we need to introduce a notion of horizontal and vertical components for a curve that crosses a leaf of $\Lambda(X,Y)$ and analyze how their lengths change in the active interval.
 This analysis will require some lemmas from hyperbolic geometry.